ceautery/autery.net/src/static/blog/dates.md

 Measuring time is more nebulous than you might imagine.
 The length of a year isn't constant, neither is the length of a day, owing to planetary physics, e.g. the pull of gravity from other planets, and the gyroscopic effect of the rotation of Earth's axis (think of a spinning top wobbling as it slows) approximately every 26,000 years.
 Neither a year nor a lunar month complete in a whole number of days, and to complicate matters, their lengths are very close to a quarter day and a half day, respectively.
 This caused the mathematically literate of ancient times to attempt calendars using these fractions, which would slowly stray.
 Efforts to standardize calendars caused as many problems as they tried to solve, mostly surrounding religious observances, which I'll get into below.
 Nature, indifferent to man's planning, doesn't cooperate by giving us easy time tables, but rather gave us teasingly close to usable fractions to work with, leading to much strife among the devout where numbers are concerned.

 Let's start with what we mean by "year".
 An anomalistic year is the time between the Earth twice reaching perihelion, the closest point to the sun on its elliptical orbit.
 A sidereal year is the time between the Earth twice reaching the same position with respect to fixed background stars.
 A tropical year, on the other hand, measures the time between the Earth twice reaching the same season, measured at the start of an equinox, where from our perspective the sun crosses the equator, our axial tilt is perpendicular to the sun's rays, and day and night are the same length.
-All three of these measurements vary slightly from each other, spanning a range of about 25 minutes, which you can see see in the various definitions for "year" at the [US Navy Astronomical Almanac](http://asa.usno.navy.mil/SecM/Glossary.html).
+All three of these measurements vary slightly from each other, spanning a range of about 25 minutes, which you can see see in the various definitions for "year" at [Her Majesty's Nautical Almanac Office](http://asa.hmnao.com/SecM/Glossary.html).

 The creation of calendars to satisfy religious observances concerns itself with astronomical events, such as the phase of the moon (lunar months repeat a frustrating 44 minutes more than 29.5 days on average) and seasons, which would necessitate defining a tropical year.
 For example, the beginning of Spring is very important to Judaism and Christianity, as this is the "coming of the light", where Passover and the Fast of the Firstborn, and the resurrection of Jesus are celebrated (I won't cover the strictly lunar Islamic calendar here, whose months don't stay aligned with seasons), and other observances and feast days are based on distance from the Spring rituals, such as the movable feasts of the Catholic Paschal cycle, and, as far as I can tell, Jewish holidays are fixed at set distances from the start of Passover.
 A fixed yearly calendar that identifies the start of Spring isn't possible, as the number of days in a year isn't a whole number; it has a remainder of slightly more, or slightly less, than a quarter of a day, depending on what you're measuring.